benkeser/engagement-project/README.md

 ### Synchronizing R packages

+Before building the report, please synchronize your R packages with those in this project!
+To do this, first make sure your working directory is set as this project directory.
-To do this type `make install` into your terminal
+Then, type `make install` into your terminal.

 ### How to build and customized the report